my1396/R-Notes/docs/0304-Quarto.md

 These list markers / labels need to be followed by a period and a space.
 Optionally, list markers may be enclosed in parentheses or followed by a single right-parentheses or period.

-Special list marker `@` can be used for sequentially numbered examples.
+<span class="env-green">Special list marker `@`</span> can be used for sequentially numbered examples.
 The benefit of using `@` is that when the list is broken up by other content, the numbering will continue correctly.

 ````markdown
 (@)  My first example will be numbered (1).